smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 - K119: Watch Your Back / Kottonmouth Kings / Kottonmouth Kings / 2005
 - K063: Insincere / The Go-Go's / God Bless the Go-Go's / 2001

-## Noun

-- M003: No Matter What They Say / Lil' Kim / The Notorious K.I.M. / 2000 -- what you hear
-- M003: Fuck You / Damageplan / New Found Power / 2004 -- fakery
-- K441: Suffer / Sevendust / Alpha [Amended] [U.S. Version] / 2007

 ## Don't even know

 - M846: No Diggity / Blackstreet / Maynard's Mirrorball Classics / 2006
 - M501: You Get What You Give / The New Radicals / The Trip: Dirty Vegas / 2003
-- M274: One Week / Barenaked Ladies / Extended Versions / 2006
 - M027: Satellite / P.O.D. / Lay It Down [Screwed] / 2001
 - M019: I Do / Chingy / Powerballin' [Clean] / 2004
 - M019: Counterfeit / Limp Bizkit / The Collected / 2008